JaymZZZZ/VA-Datatape/README.md

 3) If you are already using an existing profile.
 Configure your existing profile to include the DataTape profile by:
  * Click "Edit Profile" (Alt + E) on your existing profile
  * Next to the profile name, click on "Options"

-4) Use one of the two voice commands:
-  * "Load Datatape" - loads all steerpoints in the file
-  * "Load Datatape waypoint X" - loads only steerpoint X from the file
  * In the popup window, click the "..." button next to "Include Commands from other Profiles"
  * In the next popup, click the plus sign
  * Select the "Datatype vX.X.X" profile
  * Click OK on all pop up windows
  * Click "Apply" in the bottom right of the options window

 ## Usage
 There are 4 total voice commands: